LOGOS: LLM-driven End-to-End Grounded Theory Development and Schema Induction for Qualitative Research: Rationale and Conceptualization

 \paragraph{Problem Formulation.} Given a research question \(Q\) and qualitative corpus \(D=\{d_1,\dots,d_N\}\) (e.g., interview transcripts, feedbacks, operation traces, et), grounded theory development is the construction process of a \emph{codebook} $\Sigma$ to (i) name recurring structures and phenomena, (ii) organize them into a coherent relational structure, and (iii) support a question-focused report.

-Codebook $\Sigma = (\mathcal{C}, \mathcal{R})$. \(\mathcal{C}=\{c_1,\ldots,c_K\}\) denotes the \emph{unstructured code collection}.
-A code is a short descriptive label—much like a Twitter hashtag (e.g., ``frustration of UI'', ``team communication problem'')—that tags a segment of data with its salient property for later analysis. \(R\subseteq\mathcal{C}\times\mathcal{C}\) denotes the relationships between pairs of code.
-In this work, we limit the scope of code-wise relationship to hierarchical relationship: $c_i \to c_j$ means semantic subsumption (“is-a”, a partial order), $c_i \leftrightarrow c_j$ means semantic equivalence (same meaning), \(c_i \perp c_j\) means orthogonality (qualitatively disjoint phenomena).
-The final codebook is constructed from organizing codes into a semantic hierarhy.
-An optional research summary \(A=g(Q,\Sigma)\) can be produced from the codebook.
+Codebook $\Sigma = (C, R)$, where $C = \{c_1, \dots, c_K\}$ denotes the set of codes.
+Each code is a short descriptive label (e.g., ``frustration with UI'', ``team communication breakdown'') that tags a segment of data with its salient property for later analysis.
+Much like the knowledge graph formalism, we model code--code relations as a \emph{typed} ternary relation

-\textbf{5 Highest Desiderata of Codebooks.} An execellent codebook should be: (1) maximally \textit{reusable and generalizable} because flexible aggregation and multi-view clustering (e.g. via logic operations) relies on high code-sharing rate across datapoints; (2) maximally \textit{accurate and descriptive} to faithfully capture the essence of recurring patterns across the corpus; (3) maximally \textit{comprehensive} to cover every important aspect of datapoints and corpus.
-(4) maximally \textit{parsimonious} to minimize the number of codes and the semantic redundancy across the codebook.
-(5) maximally \textit{consistent} across the seen and unseen datapoints (assuming they follow independent idential distributions) to ensure that past observed schematic distributions and structures generalize to the future.